-In this respect, the Company has the policy to set allowance for doubtful accounts by means of comparing the source of debt obligation to the customer's security.
-For any debtor with security inferior to the debt, the Company will set allowance for doubtful accounts to be higher than the security, as in compliance with the requirements stated in the Office of the Securities and Exchange Commission's Notifications No. KorThor.
+Regarding the allowance of doubtful accounts policy, the Company will create an allowance of doubtful accounts when the collaterals are insufficient and/or there is a chance that the debtor is incapable of making principal and interest payment by comparing the amount of debt to the collaterals.
+Whenever the collateral value is less than the debt value, the Company will create an allowance of doubtful accounts for the debt value that exceeds the value of the collaterals.
+The Company is in compliance with the requirements of the Securities and Exchange Commission, Notification No. KorThor.
 33/2543 dated 25 August 2000 and Kor.Thor.5/2544 dated 15 February 2001 regarding NPL accounting for securities companies.

-Nonetheless, as of 31 December 2018, the Company's allowance for doubtful accounts was 86.56 million Baht.
+Moreover, as of 31 December 2019, the Company has a total allowance of doubtful accounts of 86.56 million baht.